 Edamame is an unexpected ingredient for this creamy dip.
 While a lot of people are likely familiar with avocado as a main ingredient for dips, such as guacamole, edamame is awesome.
+Edamame protein is consider complete for adult nutrition meaning it has all the essential amino acids needed for health.

 Edamame Avocado Dip with Wasabi